Billy the Kid Versus Dracula

 Billy the Kid Versus Dracula is a 1966 American horror Western film directed by William Beaudine.
 The film is about Billy the Kid (Chuck Courtney) trying to save his fiancée from Dracula (John Carradine).
 The film was originally released as part of a double feature along with Jesse James Meets Frankenstein's Daughter in 1966.
-Both films were shot in eight days at Corriganville Movie Ranch and at Paramount Studios in mid-1965; both were the final feature films of director Beaudine.
+Both films were shot in eight days at Corriganville Movie Ranch and Paramount Studios in mid-1965; both were the final feature films of director Beaudine.
 The films were produced by television producer Carroll Case for Joseph E. Levine.

 Plot

 The film centers on Dracula's plot to convert Billy the Kid's fiancé, Betty Bentley, into his vampire bride.
 Dracula impersonates Bentley's deceased uncle, calling himself "Mr. Underhill", and schemes to make her his vampire bride.
-A German immigrant couple come to work for her and warn Bentley that her "uncle" is a vampire.
+A German immigrant couple comes to work for her and warns Bentley that her "uncle" is a vampire.
 While Bentley does not believe them, their concerns confirm Billy's suspicions that something is not quite right with Betty's uncle.

 Eventually, the Count kidnaps Betty and takes her to an abandoned silver mine.
 Billy confronts the Count, but soon finds that bullets are no match for a vampire.
 The Count subdues the notorious outlaw and sets out to transform Betty into his vampire bride.
 Just then, the town sheriff and a country doctor arrive.
 The doctor hands Billy a silver scalpel, telling him he must drive it through the vampire's heart.
 Billy throws his gun at the vampire and knocks him senseless, making him easy pickings for a staking.
 With the Count destroyed, Betty is saved and Billy takes her away, presumably to live happily ever after.